IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` instance, then so is ``WithCrashTolerance m``--and testing the latter model will insert actions to crash and restart contract instances at random.
-To define a property that runs these tests, all we have to do is include :hsobj:`Plutus.Contract.Test.ContractModel.CrashTolerance.WithCrashTolerance` in the type
+To define a property that runs these tests, all we have to do is import :hsmod:`Plutus.Contract.Test.ContractModel.CrashTolerance` and include :hsobj:`Plutus.Contract.Test.ContractModel.CrashTolerance.WithCrashTolerance` in the type
 signature:

  .. literalinclude:: Escrow6.hs